-Headlining Moore's inaugural season was Roseanne Barr and John Waters, two one-of-a-kind weirdos.
+Headlining Moore's inaugural season was Roseanne Barr and John Waters.
 Moore, a fiery leftist and longtime friend of Barr, told Traverse magazine that year, "There is no better observer of the state of the affairs we're in than Roseanne."
 (He's since distanced himself from Barr, recently calling her a "damaged soul" and an "outright hateful and racist person.")
 My friends and I knew who Barr was because of her TV show, and Barr's events sold out quickly.
 None of us knew who John Waters was.
 I was born in 1992, 20 years after Pink Flamingos came out.

 Waters was also slated to perform a one-man show, but that was on a school night and we couldn't get a pass.
 One of my friends noticed that Waters and Moore were hosting a late-night drag show and a screening of a movie starring "the filthiest person alive," according to the billing.
 The movie was Pink Flamingos.
 We wanted something cool to post on Facebook, so we chose to go to that.

 A straight guy I wanted to blow thought it would be funny if we competed in the drag show.
 So we did.
 The drag show was supposed to increase attendance for the midnight movie.

 Anyway, after performing, and after the poop, I was in no mood for this John Waters person.